Register early and include payment to ensure a place in course. Registrations are not accepted without payment.

 You will receive a letter confirming your registration shortly after you enroll.
 Confirmation will include course/workshop name, start date, time and location of program

-Penn State will bill an employer for tuition & course fees when presented with a letter of authorization from their employer.
+Penn State will bill an employer for tuition and course fees when presented with a letter of authorization from their employer.
 A letter of authorization must be on company letterhead, indicating the student course(s) along with billing instructions.
 Authorization is required at the time of registration.

 Textbooks are available at the campus bookstore or can be ordered from the online bookstore.